freeCodeCamp/freeCodeCamp/guide/english/html/attributes/div-align-attribute/index.md

 </html>
 ```
 ## Important!
-This attribute is no longer supported in html5. css is the way to go.
+This attribute is no longer supported in html5.
+CSS is the way to go.

 The Div Align attribute can be used to horizontally align the contents within a div.
 In the below example, the text will be centered within the div.